tuckerjohnson/tuckerjohnson-website/content/works/fifteen-inventions.md

 in progress

 #### {{< yelr words="program notes" >}}
-{{< greener words="Twenty-One Inventions" >}} is a modular, multi-movement work for piano.
-The inventions are organized into seven, three-movement groups called sequences.
-These sequences can be played in any combination.
-I constructed each of the short inventions from one to seven contrapuntal strands.
-Inventions which share the same number of these strands are composed out in a similar fashion, and thus share a title.
+{{< greener words="Fifteen Keyboard Inventions" >}}
+At the start of 2022, I composed a short piece for piano constructed from descending diatonic scales and the 15 partitions of the integer 7.
+This invention would inspire me to write 14 more inventions.
+These {{< greener words="Fifteen Inventions" >}}
+correspond to one of the 15 partitions and, as such, have between 1 and 7 strands or voices.
+Inventions with the same number of strands or voices share titles and musical characters.
+I borrowed terms from plant morphology I felt describe these musical characters for the titles.
+Pappus is the fluffy hair-like material which carries seeds through the air, Panicle is an inflorescence with many branches thrusting out in different directions, and Pinnate describes a two-rowed leaflet structure.

-{{< greener words="Fifteen Inventions" >}} will receive it's premeire in Fall 2022.
+{{< greener words="Fifteen Keyboard Inventions Inventions" >}} will receive it's premeire in Fall 2022.